AmauSup/Firefox_Extension_History/README.md

 📥 Installation (Temporary Add-on in Firefox)

-Clone or download this repository

 git clone https://github.com/yourusername/history-sorter-firefox.git
 cd history-sorter-firefox

 Open Firefox and go to:

     about:debugging#/runtime/this-firefox

     Click "Load Temporary Add-on…"

     Select the manifest.json file in this folder

     The extension icon will appear in your Firefox toolbar 🎉

-⚠️ Note: As this is a temporary add-on, it will be removed when Firefox restarts.
+⚠️ Note: This is a temporary add-on → it will be removed when Firefox restarts.
 You’ll need to reload it each session.

-▶️ Usage
+## ▶️ Usage

     Click the History Sorter icon in the toolbar

     Choose sorting preferences:

         🔢 By number of visits

         🏷️ By site name

-Adjust order: ascending ⬆️ or descending ⬇️
+    Adjust order:

-Filter:
+        ⬆️ Ascending

+        ⬇️ Descending

+    Filter results:

         By domain

         By URL/title

     Click a domain → expand its visited pages

     Click any link → open it in a new tab

-📂 Project Structure
+## 📂 Project Structure
 ```
 history-sorter-firefox/
  ├── manifest.json      # Firefox extension manifest (V2)